 Within the Tūhoe iwi, a few games persisted into the 20th century.
 These included ruru (knucklebones), whai (string games), tī ringaringa (a type of hand game) and children’s games such as upokotiti (hand stacking) and kurawiniwini (a guessing game).

 Since the second half of the 20th century there has been a revival of many traditional Māori sports and games.
 Modern sports have also been developed drawing from traditional competitions.

 By the 21st century poi had an international following in new guises.
 Performers from around the world used fire poi (with wicks soaked in fuel and set alight) and glow poi (made from ultraviolet-sensitive materials, LED lights or glow sticks) to create dramatic performances in the dark.

 The team sports kī-o-rahi and tapuae became increasingly popular in the 21st century.
 Both are free-flowing games with the aim being to hit a poutupu (central pillar) with the kī (ball).
 Kī-o-Rahi is played on a field and has some similarities to rugby.
 A similar game was played in circular clearings in pre-European times.
 Tapuae is played on a court and has some similarities to netball.
-Supporters have said that the games are of ancient origin, but in 2012 no mention of them had been discovered in traditional or early European accounts.
+Supporters have said that these games are of ancient origin, but no mention of them has as yet been discovered in traditional or early European accounts.

 In the 1970s interest in Māori kites was rekindled, with many people building kites to traditional designs, and artists making installations based on such kites.
 The revival of the Matariki festival played a part in this increasing popularity.
 Kite-flying was closely associated with traditional Matariki festivals.